tealeeseng/RoboND-Kinematics-Project/leeseng_writeup.md

     WC = EE - (0.303) * ROT_EE[:, 2]
 ```

-First 3 thetas can be derived as following with respective to wrist centre.
+First 3 thetas can be derived as following with respective to spherical wrist centre.
 ```python

     # Calculte joint angles using Geometric IK method